Fraxtal/Foodie-Point-Management-System/README.md

    Open the solution file (.sln) found in the root directory of the project.

-4. Restore the NuGet packages:
+3. Restore the NuGet packages:

    In Visual Studio, right-click the solution in the Solution Explorer and select Restore NuGet Packages.

+4. Setup Microsoft SQL Server Database:

+   Create an .mdf file in the solution folder.

+   Run the queries given from the queries.sql file in the .mdf file

+   Change the source of the connection string within the App.config for the application to run as intended

 5. Build the project: